-The Napa County Historical Society offers tours of Tulocay Cemetery on the fourth Tuesday of alternating months (the next one should be in November).
-You’ll hear the stories of some of the builders of Napa and visit grave sites of such local luminaries as Don Cayetano Juarez – one of the first white settlers in Napa County – and architect Luther Turton.
-The one-hour tours start at 10 am; tickets are $10 for members, $15 for non-members.
+The Napa County Historical Society offers tours of Tulocay Cemetery, where you’ll hear the stories of some of the builders of Napa and visit grave sites of such local luminaries as Don Cayetano Juarez – one of the first white settlers in Napa County – and architect Luther Turton.

-For self-guided tours, there are also pioneer graveyards in Yountville, Calistoga, and Bothe State Park.
-And St. Helena’s public and Holy Cross cemeteries contain graves of some of the valley’s most notable winemaking families.
+For self-guided tours, there are also pioneer graveyards in Yountville, Calistoga, and Bothe-Napa Valley State Park.
+And cemeteries in St. Helena contain graves of some of the valley’s most notable winemaking families.

 Visitors to Beaulieu Vineyard in Rutherford have reported seeing the apparition of an older man, dressed in a double-breasted suit, in various rooms of the winery.
 Beaulieu staff believe him to be the ghost of Georges de Latour, who founded the winery in 1900.
 There have been no reports of any violent or frightening behavior – he just seems to be visiting the site of his viticultural achievements.